fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_017.md

 ## How to Determine If a Company Follows Good Software Practices?

+Experience and tools, my friend.
+More often than not you will find that after working for a few years in a few different companies, there seems to be a red thread.
+You can't quite place it at first but it is almost as if you have a sixth sense for what choices the developers have made before seeing the code.
+You start being able to read between the lines when the managers say that they care about quality.
+You have heard that before and it usually means that quality is important as long as we never have to slow down to fix legacy.
+Congratulations my friend, you are now a senior software developer.
+You are now able to draw upon prior experiences where similar tools and practices have been part of your life and you know roughly how they work.
+You also know that what people say and what they do is not always the same so you take things that sound too good to be true with a pinch of salt.

 ## Do Senior Developers See Patterns When Solving Problems?

 ## What Are the Considerations for Starting a SaaS Business?